 8. Enter your password when prompted, and click Submit.

 💡 Tip: You can view all the active permissions for a user, whether a role was assigned directly to the user or through a group.
-For more information, see Viewing a user's permissions (role-based access control).
+For more information, refer to Viewing a user's permissions (role-based access control).